MicroEJ/Example-Standalone-Java-C-Interface/CallingCFromJava/README.md

 * MicroEJ 3.1 or later.
 * BSP specific toolchain.

-## Adapting this procedure to your BSP toolchain
+## Adapting this example to your BSP toolchain

 This document shows the process for a STM32F429I-Disco (&trade;) target using a Keil MicroVision (&trade;) toolchain.